 Wednesday, December 2, 2015

-Just north of Margaret River, you come to Yallingup – a nice quiet little sea-side town.
-We were there for just over a week and, although the surf had dropped back, there was a few waves to be ridden.
+Just north of Margaret River, you come to Yallingup – a nice quiet little seaside town.
+We were there for just over a week and, although the surf had dropped back, there were a few waves to be ridden.

 Yallingup reef is a very nice left-hand break and I did manage to get a few 3 to 4-foot waves that provided a good 150-metre ride.

 I was just a little disappointed that it didn’t really turn on while I was there.
 Another great spot for a surf all the same.